Popeye Moto Club: Additional crimes

+On January 21, 1976, Popeye members Gilbert "Gros Lot" Groleau and Richard "Joker" Bertrand were killed when the home-made bomb they had built detonated unexpectedly as the pair sat in their car across the street from the Voyageur Bus Terminal in downtown Montreal.
+The bomb was intended to be set off inside the terminal to bring public attention to the cruel treatment of inmates in Quebec prisons along with the foul conditions of these facilities.

-After stealing a motorcycle from a Popeye Moto Club member, Jean-Marie Viel was shot and killed by Montreal chapter president Yves Trudeau in 1970.
-His body was discovered in a field that was located not far from the club's Trois-Rivieres chapter clubhouse.
+After stealing a motorcycle from a Popeye Moto Club member, Jean-Marie Viel was shot and killed by Montreal chapter president Yves Trudeau in 1970 as an act of retaliation.
+Viel's corpse was later discovered in a field located in the vicinity of the club's Trois-Rivieres clubhouse.

-Police in Montreal were phoned in July 1970 following an apparent gunfight that took place between the Popeye Moto Club and another outlaw motorcycle club.
-Police later questioned 13 members of the Popeyes at their Montreal clubhouse where three shotguns and a machete were discovered.
+Montreal police were phoned in July 1970 following a gunfight that took place between the Popeye Moto Club and another outlaw motorcycle club.
+The authorities later questioned 13 members of the Popeyes at their Montreal clubhouse where three shotguns and a machete were confiscated.

 During the month of August in 1976, A group of 50 Popeyes members were arrested after they had been involved in trashing a hotel.
-Among the group members is their President, Yves Buteau.
+Among the group members was Yves Buteau.

 Dissolution and legacy

 The Popeyes were patched over by the Hells Angels Motorcycle Club in 1977 to form the Hells Angels Montreal chapter (a.k.a. the North Chapter), establishing the very first Hells Angels chapter in Canada.
 However, only a fraction of the Popeyes members were considered worthy of wearing the Hells Angels kutte and gang colors.
 A total of 35 members are believed to have patched over, the rest being either not interested or not up to the standard that the Hells Angels required.
 The North Chapter, itself, consisted mostly of former Popeyes members.

-Notorious Hells Angels hitman Yves "Apache" Trudeau was initially a member of the Popeye MC until they were absorbed by the Hells Angels.
-At 22, Trudeau joined the east-end Montreal chapter of the Popeye Moto Club, which started off his criminal career.
+Notorious Hells Angels hitman Yves "Apache" Trudeau was initially a member of Popeye MC until they were absorbed by the Hells Angels.
+At 22 years old, Trudeau joined the east-end Montreal chapter of the Popeye Moto Club, which started off his criminal career.
 He went on to commit over 40 murders while a member of both the Popeyes and the Hells Angels.

-Other Popeye members that later became famous Hells Angels include Laurent "L'Anglais" Viau, Normand "Billy" Labelle, Denis "Le Cure" Kennedy, Jean-Pierre “Matt le Crosseur” Mathieu, Jean-Guy “Brutus” Geoffrion and Michel "Sky" Langlois.
+Other Popeye members that later became famous Hells Angels include Laurent "L'Anglais" Viau, Normand "Billy" Labelle, Robert "Tiny" Richard, Denis "Le Cure" Kennedy, Jean-Pierre “Matt le Crosseur” Mathieu, Jean-Guy “Brutus” Geoffrion and Michel "Sky" Langlois.
 Trudeau, Langlois and Viau all played a role in the infamous Lennoxville massacre.